Image

 Vaasa region

-Vaasa region is home to roughly 120 000 inhabitants.
-There is a strong multilingual tradition in the region, and you will get service at least in Finnish, Swedish and English all around the city and the surrouding areas.
-The business life in the region is also particularly international - some 70% of the region's industrial production is exported.
-The region is especially well-known for its highly qualified energy technology sector.
-The nature and the wildlife in the region are spectacular, and the unique Vaasa archipelago is one of Unesco's world heritage sites.
+The Vaasa region is home to approximately 120,000 inhabitants.
+The area has a strong multilingual tradition, with services available in Finnish, Swedish, and English throughout the city and surrounding areas.
+The business environment is notably international, with around 70% of the region's industrial production being exported.
+The region is particularly well-known for its highly skilled energy technology sector.
+The natural scenery and wildlife are spectacular, and the unique Vaasa archipelago is a UNESCO World Heritage Site.

-Lively and urban, yet closely surrounded by beautiful nature and the sea.
-With some 67 000 inhabitants and altogether more than 12 000 students in the higher education institutions, Vaasa feels bigger than it is in numbers.
-And yet, everything is conveniently close by.
-Here you don't need to spend your life in getting from one end of the city to another or waste hours in running your daily errands.
+Vaasa is a vibrant and urban city, yet it is closely surrounded by beautiful nature and the sea.
+With around 70,000 inhabitants and over 14,000 students in higher education institutions, Vaasa feels larger than its numbers suggest.
+Despite this, everything is conveniently close.
+You won't need to spend excessive time traveling across the city or running daily errands.

 Renting an apartment in Vaasa

-You will find a list of mediators of rental apartments operating in the region in the City of Vaasa web pages
+You can find a list of rental apartments mediators operating in the region on the City of Vaasa webpage.

-In Vaasa, your home can be located in the middle of the city, by the sea or in real countryside, and yet you are close to quality services.
-Check the city guide for the different neighbourhoods.
+In Vaasa, you can choose to live in the city center, by the sea, or in the countryside, all while remaining close to all services.
+Refer to the city guide for information on the various neighborhoods.

 Here are some useful links about housing in Finland: